cloudflare/cloudflare-docs/products/waf/src/content/custom-rules/rate-limiting/create-api.md

 This feature is only available for selected customers on an Enterprise plan.

+For API guidance on the previous version of Rate Limiting rules, refer to the [Cloudflare API documentation](https://api.cloudflare.com/#rate-limits-for-a-zone-properties).

 </Aside>

 Use the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api) to create a Rate Limiting rule via API.

 A Rate Limiting rule is similar to a regular rule handled by the ruleset engine, but contains an additional `ratelimit` field with the rate limiting configuration.
 See [Rate limiting parameters](/custom-rules/rate-limiting/parameters) for more information on this field and its parameters.